-Is there any other better moment for a chicken soup than the chilly days of January?
+Is there any other better moment for a chicken soup than a chilly days?
 There isn’t, I can tell you that.
-But January also comes with the lack of energy to cook a full on 2-hour-chicken-soup with home made egg yolk noodles.
+But a cold day also comes with the lack of energy to cook a full on 2-hour-chicken-soup with home made egg yolk noodles.

 Since I am not the kind of guy to let laziness keep my away from my cravings, below you will find my solution to this predicament: a really fast soup inspired by Asian dishes, packed with flavor and healthy probiotics form the magical miso paste.
 Using miso was inspired from my butternut squash cream soup recipe.
 It will give the soup an amazing savory taste.